KrishKorat/JavaScript-30-Projects/10 - Hold Shift and Check Checkboxes/README.md

-This project contains feature which is 'when you hold shift and checks a checkbox then all the checkboxes between current clicked & last checked-box gets checked'
+This project contains feature which is 'when you checks a checkbox while holding shift, then all the checkboxes between current clicked & last checked-box gets checked'